ubc-library-rc/rdm/content/05-1_Basic_Deposit.md

 - Changes made to Files, Metadata, or Terms <b>after publishing</b> your dataset will be saved as a Draft version.
 Click `Submit for Review` or `Publish` again to make the changes go live; the new version will supersede the old.

-Admin assistance is needed to un-publish a dataset, so be sure before Submitting or Publishing.
+Admin assistance is needed to deaccession a dataset, so triple-check before Publishing your data.
+The DOI cannot be delated.
 {: .warn }